Daily readings

 31Foreseeing this, he spoke of the resurrection of Christ.
 For neither was he left in hell, neither did his flesh see corruption.

-32This Jesus has God raised again, of which all we are people giving testimony.
+32This Jesus has God raised again, of which all we are witnesses.

 33Being exalted therefore by the right hand of God, and having received of the Father the promise of the Holy Ghost, he has poured forth this which you see and hear.